Atlanta Wrongful Death Attorney

 - If there are no spouse, children, or parents, the administrator or executor of the deceased person’s estate

-If an administrator or executor brings the claim, any damages recovered are meant for the benefit of the deceased person’s next of kin.
-These damages will be held by the estate.
+If an administrator or executor files the claim, any damages recovered go to the deceased’s next of kin through the estate.

 Common types of damages in a wrongful death lawsuit include:

-- Medical expenses related to the deceased person’s last injury or illness
+- Medical expenses from the deceased’s final injury or illness

-- Lost wages, benefits, and services, including what the deceased individual might reasonably have earned if he/she was still alive
+- Lost wages, benefits, and services, measuring what the person might have earned had they lived

 - Funeral and burial expenses